Bauer-Xcel-Media/vagrant-json-config/README.md

 $ vagrant plugin install vagrant-json-config
 ```

-After installing, add your application configuration to your projects.json file in the root of your project
+After installing, add a json file to the root of your project

 ```json
 {